 Many proposals for constitutional change have been discussed over the years, but most have not got as far as referendum or have been rejected at referendum.
-Forty-two proposals to alter the Constitution have been passed by the Parliament and submitted to referendum, but only eight have been successful.
+Forty-four proposals to alter the Constitution have been passed by the Parliament and submitted to referendum, but only eight have been successful.
 These were:

 - to allow Senator’s terms to commence in July instead of January (1906);

 - to allow the Commonwealth to take over State debts (1910);